-Join Adam Crespi for an in-depth discussion in this video Creating animation clips in the Trax Editor, part of Working with HumanIK Rigs in Maya.
+Join Adam Crespi for an in-depth discussion in this video Creating animation clips in the Trax Editor, part of Maya: HumanIK Rigs.

 In Maya for animation, we have the Trax Non-Linear Animation Editor.…We can use it in conjunction with our HumanIK.…What we need to do though is characterize this fellow, setting him as a…character set and then we can bring him into Trax and create animation clips.…The idea on that is if we make animation clips we can blend them as needed;…lengthening or shortening them and copying and pasting, and retargeting between…different characters.…What I've done is to clean up his animation a bit, removing the keys on the rig, …resetting him back to a Stance Pose and I've also pruned out the weights…on his head a little bit.…